jaredboice/uptown-dropdown/src/components/UptownDropdown/README-npm.md

     disabled: false,
     placeholder: 'select',
     centerPlaceholder: false,
-    anime: false, // when true, uptown-dropdown provides built-in animation (calculateHeight is required for componentType = "expander")
+    anime: false, // when true, uptown-dropdown provides built-in animation (calculateDimension is required for componentType = "expander")
-    calculateHeight: false, // required to be true for built-in animation of componentType = 'expander' (anime needs to be true as well)
+    calculateDimension: false, // required to be true for built-in animation of componentType = 'expander' (anime needs to be true as well)
     flexBasis: null,
     maxWidth: null,
     border: null,